chints87/netflix-clone/README.md

 2) In the menu list, click on extensions
 3) Choose stripe integrations
 4) Enable secret key cloud manager
-5) Before the install, in the setup add Stripe restricted key(details are shown below the input box).
-Refer to point 4 in 'Setup Stripe....plans'.
+5) Before the install, in the setup add Stripe restricted key(details are shown below the input box on what fields to add and access that should be provided).
+Refer to point 4 in <u>'Setup Stripe for creating subscription plans'.</u>
 6) Leave secret key for webhook empty
 7) Install stripe.

-#### Add rules to your database about what knd of users can access, read and write
+#### Add rules to your firebase database about user authorized access
 ```
 rules_version = '2';
 service cloud.firestore {